Emma Raducanu: British teenager reaches US Open semi-finals in New York

 Emma Raducanu, 18y 10m (2021)

-The teenager stayed calm, just like she has done all the way through the tournament, to become the first qualifier to reach the US Open semi-finals where she will face either fourth seed Karolina Pliskova or Greece's Maria Sakkari.
+The teenager stayed calm, just like she has done all the way through the tournament, to become the first qualifier to reach the US Open semi-finals, where she will face Greece's Maria Sakkari.

+Sakkari is currently ranked 132 places above Raducanu but she believes the Brit has an equal chance of winning their semi-final.

+"She's a new player on tour so I don't know much about her," Sakkari said following her 6-4 6-4 quarter-final win over Karolina Pliskova.

 Don't forget to follow us on skysports.com/tennis, our Twitter account @skysportstennis & Sky Sports - on the go!
 Available to download now on - iPhone & iPad and Android